QPU Solvers: Minor-Embedding

 Using a clique embedding can have a high cost for sparse graphs because chain lengths increase significantly for high numbers of variables.

-Example: Largest Chimera Cliques
+Example: Largest Cliques on the Chimera Topology#

 The largest complete graph \(K_V\) that is a minor of a \(M\times N\times L\) Chimera graph has \(V=1+L\min(M,N)\) vertices.
-For example, 65 vertices is the theoretical maximum on a D-Wave 2000Q QPU, which supports a C16 Chimera graph (a \(16 {\rm x} 16\) matrix of 8-qubit unit cells for up to2 \(2MNL=2 \times 16 \times 16 \times 4=2048\) qubits).
+For example, 65 vertices is the theoretical maximum on a C16 Chimera graph (a \(16 {\rm x} 16\) matrix of 8-qubit unit cells for up to[2] \(2MNL=2 \times 16 \times 16 \times 4=2048\) qubits), which was the topology of the D‑Wave 2000Q system.

-Table 27 shows some example embeddings of complete graphs versus chain lengths for both QPU topologies with 95% yields.
+Table 31 shows some example embeddings of complete graphs versus chain lengths for both QPU topologies with 95% yields.
 For a given maximum chain length, you can embed cliques of about the following sizes in Pegasus P16 and Chimera C16 topologies with working graphs simulating 95% yield (by random removal of 5% of nodes and 0.5% of edges to represent inactivated qubits and couplers):

 Chain Length